Orphanage: Comparison to alternatives

 Research from the Bucharest Early Intervention Project (BEIP) is often cited as demonstrating that residential institutions negatively impact the wellbeing of children.
 The BEIP selected orphanages in Bucharest, Romania that raised abandoned children in socially and emotionally deprived environments in order to study the changes in development of infants and children after they had been placed with specially trained foster families in the local community.
 This study demonstrated how the loving attention typically provided to children by their parents or caregivers is pivotal for optimal human development, specifically of the brain; adequate nutrition is not enough.
 Further research of children who were adopted from institutions in Eastern European countries to the US demonstrated that for every 3.5 months that an infant spent in the institution, they lagged behind their peers in growth by 1 month.
 Further, a meta-analysis of research on the IQs of children in orphanages found lower IQs among the children in many institutions, but this result was not found in the low-income country setting.
 Worldwide, residential institutions like orphanages can often be detrimental to the psychological development of affected children.
 In countries where orphanages are no longer in use, the long-term care of unwarded children by the state has been transitioned to a domestic environment, with an emphasis on replicating a family home.
 Many of these countries, such as the United States, utilize a system of monetary stipends paid to foster parents to incentivize and subsidize the care of state wards in private homes.
 A distinction must be made between foster care and adoption, as adoption would remove the child from the care of the state and transfer the legal responsibility for that child's care to the adoptive parent completely and irrevocably, whereas, in the case of foster care, the child would remain a ward of the state with the foster parent acting only as a caregiver.
 Orphanages, especially larger ones, have had some well publicised examples of poor care.
-In large institutions children, but particularly babies, may not receive enough eye contact, physical contact, and stimulation to promote proper physical, social or cognitive development.
+For example, in large institutions, children, but particularly babies, may not receive enough eye contact, physical contact, and stimulation to promote proper physical, social, or cognitive development.
 In the worst cases, orphanages can be dangerous and unregulated places where children are subject to abuse and neglect.
 Children living in orphanages for prolonged periods get behind in development goals, and have worse mental health.
 Orphanage children are not included in statistics making it easy to traffic them or abuse them in other ways.
 There are campaigns to include orphanage children and street children in progress statistics.